decentralized-identity/didcomm-messaging/docs/spec-files/threading.md

 ### DIDComm Message URIs

 The `id`, `thid`, and `pthid` properties of any DIDComm message may be combined to form a URI that uniquely identifies the message (e.g., in debuggers, in log files, in archives).
-When this is further combined with something like [JSPath](https://github.com/dfilatov/jspath#quick-example) or [JS Pointer](https://datatracker.ietf.org/doc/html/rfc6901), individual elements of messages may also be hyperlinked.
-See [Linkable Message Paths](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0217-linkable-message-paths/README.md).
-Such a scheme is out of scope for this spec, and support for it is NOT required of implementers.
-However, this spec reserves the `didcomm://` URI prefix for future work with semantics like these.
+Such a scheme is out of scope for this spec, and support for it is OPTIONAL for implementers.
+This spec reserves the `didcomm://` URI prefix for future work with semantics like these; it SHALL NOT be used for other purposes.

 ### Gaps, Resends, and Sophisticated Ordering